MIC-DKFZ/semantic_segmentation/README.md

 The crucial thing is to know which parameters you can configure and how.
 Therefore, the [*config/* folder](/config) explains in detail how the configuration is composed and which parameters it contains.
 There is also an explanation how to add your own models/datasets etc.
-Some examples on how to execute the code are given below in the [experiment](#experiments) section.
+Some examples on how to execute code are given below in the [experiment](#experiments) section.

 ### Baseline